Isidor George Beaver: 19th century

-The partnership was dissolved in 1893, and Beaver remained in Melbourne with offices at 125 Queen Street.
+On 9 August 1893 Wright, Reed and Beaver was dissolved, and Beaver remained in Melbourne with offices at 125 Queen Street.
 In 1894 he relocated to the Fourth Victoria Building, 243 Collins Street.
 R. H. Solly trained as a junior under Beaver and was for four years his chief draftsman before becoming an architect with Wunderlich Ltd. (who had offices in the same building).

+20th century

-In 1901 his office was located at 11 Elizabeth Street then moved to Altson's Buildings, 82 Elizabeth Street, on the Collins Street corner.
-In 1915 Arthur William Purnell joined him to form the partnership Beaver & Purnell which lasted until 1925.
+In 1901 his office was located at 11 Elizabeth Street, then moved to Altson's Buildings, 82 Elizabeth Street, on the Collins Street corner.
+In 1915 Arthur William Purnell joined him to form the partnership Beaver & Purnell, which lasted until 1925.

-A notable design of this time was the Wattle Path Palais de Danse, one of the world's largest dance halls, opened in 1922, architects Beaver & Purnell, though their relative inputs are not yet known.
+A notable design of this time was the Wattle Path Palais de Danse on the Esplanade at St Kilda, Victoria, a large dance hall, opened in October 1923, architects Beaver & Purnell, though their relative inputs are not yet known.
+It was built by built by H. H. Eilenberg of Caulfield.
 The building became a film studio, Efftee Studios, for Frank W. Thring in December 1933; Thring abandoned the project in 1937.
 H. H. Kleiner and his wife transformed it into the St. Moritz Ice-skating Palais, which opened in 1939 and finally closed in 1982.